META error documentation link https://developers.facebook.com/documentation/business-messaging/whatsapp/support/error-codes

 {{1}} = Name

-{{2}} = Short contextual phrase
+{{2}} = Short contextual sentence

-Common mistake when sending:
+Common error when sending:

 {{1}} = Allan

-{{2}} = We're reminding you that your package has arrived and we want to reassure you so you don’t worry.
-It's safely stored at our HQ.
+{{2}} = We're reminding you that your package has arrived and we want to reassure you so you don’t have to worry.
+It's stored safely at our HQ.

 Final message sent: